Cairns Craig

-Robert Cairns Craig (born 16 February 1949) is a Scottish literary scholar, specialising in Scottish and modernist literature.
-He has been Glucksman Professor of Irish and Scottish Studies at the University of Aberdeen since 2005.
-Before that, he taught at the University of Edinburgh, serving as head of the English literature department from 1997 to 2003.
+Robert Cairns Craig (16 February 1949 – 29 July 2026) was a Scottish literary scholar, specialising in Scottish and modernist literature.
+He was Glucksman Professor of Irish and Scottish Studies and director of the Research Institute of Irish and Scottish Studies at the University of Aberdeen from 2005 to 2023, then he was professor emeritus there.
+Before that, he had taught at the University of Edinburgh, serving as head of the English literature department from 1997 to 2003, and as deputy director of The Institute for Advanced Studies in the Humanities from 1998 to 2005.
 He was elected a fellow of the British Academy in 2005.

-Work
+Life and work

-He was awarded a PhD from the University of Edinburgh in 1978 for his thesis W.B.
+Craig was awarded a PhD from the University of Edinburgh in 1978 for his thesis W.B.
 Yeats, T.S.
 Eliot and the Associationist Aesthetic.
+While a postgraduate student in the mid-seventies, he taught Scottish literature at the Scottish Universities International Summer School, and this led to him assisting one of his students, Professor Masaru Victor Otake, with the translation of Hugh MacDiarmid's A Drunk Man Looks at the Thistle into Japanese.
+The work was published in 1981.

-He has published on authors including W. B. Yeats, T. S. Eliot, Ezra Pound, and Iain Banks.
+He published on authors including W. B. Yeats, T. S. Eliot, Ezra Pound, Iain Banks, and Muriel Spark.

 His 1984 book on Yeats, Eliot, and Pound was described by Seamus Deane as lacking a little clarity, panache and focus, but offering an "engrossing" exploration of the relationship between modernism and reactionary politics, which he links via memory, and particularly Archibald Alison's theory of associationism; Deane called it "a complicated story, illustrated by Craig with such well-chosen and well-timed quotations that it is difficult to resist."

 In 1991 he wrote "Rooms without a view", an influential article attacking "heritage film".

 The Modern Scottish Novel: Narrative and the National Imagination (1999) brought a "modern, inclusive, skeptical intelligence" to the question of Scottish literature.

-He was general editor of the four-volume series History of Scottish Literature (published 1987-89).
+Craig was general editor of the four-volume series History of Scottish Literature (published 1987-89).

-He has also been involved as editor or publisher with magazines including Cencrastus, Edinburgh Review and Radical Scotland.
+He was also involved as editor or publisher with magazines including Cencrastus, Edinburgh Review and Radical Scotland.

+Craig relaunched the Aberdeen University Press (est. in 1900) in 2013.

+Craig died in Aberdour on 29 July 2026, aged 77.